Autonomy

 What it actually is: A long-running assistant with memory, scheduling, skills, channels, and durable task state across sessions.

-Try it: Explore the persistent-platform stretch goal.
+Try it: Explore the persistent assistant platform lab.

 Long-running systems